 An electric flame scallop, also called disco clam, hides in one of the crevices of the Tulamben drop-off, very nice to observe for those who know where to find it!

 Lucky divers will also sometimes spot bumphead parrotfish, reef sharks, turtles, and Napoleon wrasses.

 Last but not least, you’ll finish your dive passing next to a huge school of fusiliers that always hang on the beach at a depth of 4-5 meters.

 The Tulamben Drop-off is open to divers of all capacities, and we will adapt the depth of your dive consequently.
 We often couple this dive with a dive on the USAT Liberty, considering it is located 25 minutes away from our dive shop.
 You will start your underwater journey on the famous shipwreck before heading to the Tulamben Drop-off, that is just a short drive away.

 This dive site of Tulamben is best experienced outside of the rainy season, because of the alluvium caused by the rain that reduces the visibility down to 5 meters.
-So try and come between March and December to enjoy a visibility of up to 30 meters.
-A condition evaluation is a must do before going in the water, as the current and swell sometimes render this site impracticable.
+So try and come between March and December to enjoy visibility of up to 30 meters.
+A condition evaluation is a must-do before going in the water, as the current and swell sometimes render this site impracticable.
 The water temperature is comprised between 27°C and 30°C all year long so you’ll only need a 3mm shorty when diving on the Tulamben Drop-off.